bobby-didcoding/django_course/steps/module_1.md

 #mac/linux
 source venv/bin/activate
 ```
-You will that your virtual environment is active when your terminal displays the following:
+You will know that your virtual environment is active when your terminal displays the following:
 ```
 (venv) path\to\project\django_course>
 ```